 - C1 The role of a chaperone is to safeguard, support and promote the wellbeing of a child / children as well as to have care and control of that child / children.
 They are the key person who protects; safeguards and supports a child under the licensing system.
 Chaperones are required for licensed and other approved events unless the child is being cared for by their parent or the teacher who would ordinarily provide the child's education.
-As a an approved chaperone the Council expects such adults to safeguard children and to prevent and report any neglect or abuse as well as to raise concerns about the safety or welfare of a child and to act where they can. - C2 The Council reserves the right to refuse; withdraw (or revoke) or to amend a chaperone approval if it considers it appropriate to do so. - C3 The Council recognises the important role that the voluntary sector play in society and so as not to deter applications from volunteers the Council will process applications for such persons at a reduced cost in terms of their criminal record check.
-The tests in terms of suitability to grant an approval remain the same as a 'standard' chaperone, but any 'volunteer chaperone approval' will not allow the chaperone to undertake paid or employed chaperone work.
-Guidance on this matter will be available on request. - C4 In considering if a person is suitable and competent to exercise proper control the Council may require applicants to attend relevant training and an interview on the role and duties of a chaperone before an approval is granted or renewed.
-Applicants and holders of an approval may also be interviewed on issues arising that cause concern to the Council. - C5 The Council will consider an individual's criminal record and other information gained by enquiry when deciding if a person is suitable to be approved or remain as a chaperone. - C6 Any person seeking to be approved as a chaperone is required to declare convictions; cautions; and ongoing Police or Court bail matters when they apply for an approval and also if such things occur during the term of their chaperone approval.
-Where such things arise during the course of an approval or application they need to be declared to the Licensing body within the Council without delay and in any event, no more than 7 days after they occur - C7 When considering an individual's application the Council will consider each case on its merits, but will take a particularly cautious view of any offences and or information involving violence; dishonesty; sexual related matters; substance abuse; offences or inappropriate behaviour in relation to young people or health issues that could cause concern in respect of the role of chaperone.
+As an approved chaperone the Council expects such adults to safeguard children and to prevent and report any neglect or abuse as well as to raise concerns about the safety or welfare of a child and to act where they can. - C2 The Council reserves the right to refuse; withdraw (or revoke) or to amend a chaperone approval if it considers it appropriate to do so. - C3 The Council recognises the important role that the voluntary sector play in society but the tests in terms of suitability to grant an approval remain the same as a 'standard' chaperone.
+Any 'volunteer chaperone approval' will not allow the chaperone to undertake paid or employed chaperone work.
+Guidance on this matter will be available on request.